msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - manages all codifications and checks before sending your _commands to devices_
 - tuyaDAEMON is 'open' by design:
     - updates the `global.tuyastatus` structure (_device:property:value_) with all status messages from all controlled devices.
-    - logs all commands and events in the mySQL` 'tuyathome:messages'` table
+    - logs all commands and events in the mySQL `'tuyathome:messages'` table
-    - offers complete MQTT and HTTP REST interfaces
+    - offers complete HTTP REST interfaces (MQTT with `core_MQTT` module)
 - uses _friendly names_ for all devices and properties, in any language

 ### IMPLEMENTATION